 In writing The Multiversity, Morrison looked to DC’s past in defining exactly what Earths existed within in the Multiverse.
 Along with the Golden Age heroes of Earth-2 and the villainous Justice League doppelgangers of Earth-3, we now had the pulp-influenced crimefighters of Earth-20, the tabloid-baiting next-gen heroes of Earth-16 and the very Watchmen-like heroes of Earth-4.
 The Multiversity also gave us one of the best guides to the Multiverse ever created with The Multiversity Guidebook, which breaks the entire thing down Earth-by-Earth.
 If you really want to level up your Multiverse cred, the Guidebook is the comic for you.

 And yet, as brilliant as his words are, Morrison hasn’t had the last on the subject.
 The Multiverse has continued to change, grow and evolve.
-Dark Nights: Metal introduced the idea of the Dark Multiverse, an entire Multiverse of frightening infinite Earths that were never meant to exist and that are completely incompatible with ours.
-(The Dark Multiverse introduced the Batman Who Laughs, one of the most destructive and frightening DC super-villains in some time.)
+Dark Nights: Metal introduced the idea of the Dark Multiverse, an entire Multiverse of frightening, unstable infinite Earths that were never meant to exist and that are completely incompatible with ours.
+(The Dark Multiverse birthed the Batman Who Laughs, one of the most terrifying and destructive DC super-villains in some time.)
 Most recently, the Watchmen sequel Doomsday Clock ended with Doctor Manhattan seemingly altering the DC Multiverse further still, but to what extent is still unknown.

 A Legacy of Worlds

 Which brings us to The CW’s “Crisis on Infinite Earths.”
-Inspired heavily by the 1985 comic miniseries, the CW event has greatly expanded DC’s live action Multiverse to an extent we’ve never seen before.
-Along with finally adding Black Lightning to the Arrowverse, it’s also suggested that other past and current DC movies and TV shows like Titans, Lucifer, Smallville, Superman Returns and even Tim Burton’s Batman exist within the same shared space.
-This isn’t the Multiverse of the comics, but its own unique take on the idea.
-We can only guess how many Earths it includes…and how many of them will be left standing when it’s all over.
+Inspired heavily by the 1985 comic miniseries, the CW event greatly expanded DC’s live action Multiverse to an extent we’ve never seen before.
+Along with finally adding Black Lightning to the Arrowverse, it also suggested that other past and current DC movies and TV shows like Titans, Lucifer, Smallville, Superman Returns and even Tim Burton’s Batman exist within the same shared space.
+This isn’t the Multiverse of the comics, but its own unique take on the idea with its own near-limitless creative potential.

-Regardless of what you choose to dive into, now that we’ve broken down what the Multiverse is and discussed its storied comic book history, you’ll be going in prepared.
-Beyond that, you really just need an imagination and a willingness to give some thought to what you’re reading.
+So, now that we’ve broken down what the Multiverse is and discussed its storied comic book history, you’ll be going in prepared should you choose to dive into any of the comics that helped define it.
+Beyond these basics, you really just need an imagination and a willingness to give some thought to what you’re reading.